Frequently Asked Questions

 Water Wells: If your home is not served by the public water system, El Dorado County Environmental Management will require a capacity report to ensure the existing water well is adequate for an additional residence.
 You must submit a perc test, septic design, and well production report to Environmental Management (with or after building permit application).

-City of Placerville: Septic systems are not permitted in Placerville unless the public sewer main is greater than 200 feet from the residence.
-Septic systems require a permit application and review and approval by El Dorado County Environmental Management Department.
+City of Placerville: Septic systems are not permitted in the City unless the public sewer main is greater than 200 feet from the residence.
+Septic systems require a permit application, a review and an approval by the El Dorado County Environmental Management Department.

 Will I need to add parking?